Choub-prog/Devoir-react/README.md

 This project aims to showcase the front-end development skills acquired by John Doe, who is currently seeking a work-study position.

-## It is a single page Application (SPA), that includes :
+## It is a Single Page Application (SPA), which includes :

 - A contact form
-- Link to completed projects
+- Links to completed projects
 - A link to the GitHub profile
 - Information about the services offered.